-At the beginning of each new year, we ring out the old and usher in the new, wishing for good health, fortune, and fun.
+At the beginning of each new year, we ring out the old and usher in the new, wishing good health, fortune, and fun.
 For business owners, we also know it’s the beginning of the tax season.
-If we’ve done a good job at tracking receipts and documenting business expenses, it’s an easy process to gather all of those little pieces of paper, pull reports from the accounting system, complete the CPA’s workbook, and send the compiled information to your trusted financial partner.
-We cross our fingers in hopes that we have everything in order and that it’s a smooth road to the tax deadlines.
+Suppose we’ve done a good job tracking receipts and documenting business expenses.
+In that case, it’s an easy process to gather all of those little pieces of paper, pull reports from the accounting system, complete the CPA’s workbook, and send the compiled information to your trusted financial partner.
+We cross our fingers in hopes that we have everything in order and a smooth road ahead to the tax deadlines.

-I’ve been in the Merchant Processing business for 20 years.
-When I first started, we were still selling the old-fashioned knuckle busters with carbon receipts that displayed the credit cards’ full-track data.
-Needless to say, technology has transformed electronic payment acceptance in more ways than one.
+We’ve been in the Merchant Processing business for twenty years.
+Back then, we were still selling the old-fashioned knuckle busters with carbon receipts that displayed the credit cards’ full-track data.
+Technology has transformed electronic payment acceptance in more ways than one.

 Today, our approach is quite a bit different.
-We discuss best security practices, card payment processing options to achieve the lowest processing rate, and integrations with multiple different technologies in hopes that they cooperate with one another, such as e-commerce websites, accounting systems, and ERP systems.
-Finding efficiencies and cost-saving pivots is all the motivation I need; it’s what keeps me excited about this industry!
+We discuss best security practices, card payment processing options to achieve the lowest processing rate, and integrations with multiple technologies in hopes that they cooperate, such as e-commerce websites, accounting systems, and ERP systems.
+Finding efficiencies and cost-saving pivots is all the motivation we need; it’s another reason why we’re excited about this industry!
 It’s changed a lot and we’ve adapted accordingly.
 However, one thing hasn’t changed over the years: a new year brings in a new tax season, and this year’s season began on January 24th.
 The IRS has announced many different forms of business expenses that merchants can write off – are credit card processing fees on the list?

-I was surprised to learn that several business owners weren’t aware that the IRS recognizes merchant fees (commonly referred to as credit card fees) as an essential operating cost.
-Businesses can, in fact, claim the merchant processing fees they’ve accrued throughout the year as a tax-deductible expense.
+The IRS recognizes merchant fees (commonly referred to as credit card fees) as an essential operating cost.
+So, that means that yes, businesses can claim the merchant processing fees they’ve accrued in 2021 as a tax-deductible expense.

-- The deduction doesn’t affect your company’s total tax liability; the tax deduction is subtracted from your gross earnings which lowers the total taxable income amount
+The deduction doesn’t affect your company’s total tax liability; the tax deduction is subtracted from your gross earnings which will lower the total taxable income amount.

 Finding Hidden Value in Your Payment Process